Level 3 Maternity and Obstetrics

 The birth of your baby is an exciting time, so in order to help you and your family share this moment, you can choose to allow up to two support people into the labor and birth room with you.
 Also, we made accommodations for one adult to stay in the room with you overnight.

 Please note: During the current COVID-19 pandemic, patients and visitors are required to wear masks when in the hospital.
 You are encouraged to bring your own masks, but one will be provided if you don't have one.
-Patients in Labor and Delivery and on the Postpartum unit are allowed to have one support person (18 years or older) to remain with them during their stay.
+Please click here for current visitation policy.
 We do not have any limitations on the number of bags that can be brought to the hospital with supplies for your stay.
 Door hangers are allowed.

 Will my baby be separated from me right after birth?